Allan Highet: Early life and family

 Highet was born in Dunedin, the second son of David and Elsie Highet.
 He attended Otago Boys' High School.
 Highet's older brother, William Bremner Highet, was an Otago University scholar and professor of neurosurgery, who died when the was sunk in 1942.
-Highet's uncle was Harry Highet, the civil engineer who designed the P-class sailing dinghy.

 Highet attended the University of Otago, from where he graduated with a BCom.

 Highet tried to enlist in the New Zealand Army in World War II, but was declined due to having suffered from tuberculosis in the 1930s.
 He served in the Home Guard, reaching the rank of captain.

 Highet practised as an accountant and businessman, and was active in the establishment of the Wellington division of the National Party.
 In 1953, Highet was awarded the Queen Elizabeth II Coronation Medal.

 In the 1950s, Highet was a Wellington City Councillor after winning a 1955 by-election.
 In 1954, Highet won the National nomination for the electorate.
 Highet's opponent, Labour candidate Frank Kitts, went on to win the seat, and later became the longest-serving Mayor of Wellington.

 Highet moved to Auckland in the 1950s, becoming the senior partner in Highet and Toomey, an Auckland accounting firm.
 In 1960 he became general manager of L. J. Fisher and Co., Ltd and in 1962 he succeeded Hugh Watt to become executive director of the Auckland City Development Association.

 Highet was first married to Patricia Hoyles.

 In 1976, Highet married prominent New Zealand artist and television personality Shona McFarlane.

 Highet fathered one daughter in which they formed a bond later in life and ultimately became a grandfather.